PPG Curator’s Guide

 A name cannot be recognized as accepted unless the nomenclatural status is set to “valid”.

-After inspecting the name, if it looks good, set the nomenclatural status to “valid”, then choose the appropriate placement under the “Placement” menu.
+If the name appears correct and you want to include it as accepted, set the nomenclatural status to “valid”, then choose the appropriate placement under the “Placement” menu.

 Raising a name from synonymy